 Given the frequency and severity of recent natural disasters, everyone, regardless of where they are, is seeing the adverse effects of climate change.
 And while no one can prevent extreme weather events, including flooding, wildfires, and tornadoes, they can reduce the impact on their community.
 As the Federal Emergency Management Agency (FEMA) strongly emphasizes, this is best achieved through hazard mitigation planning.

-Accordingly, FEMA issued an updated policy on December 7, 2022, to partially implement the Federal Flood Risk Management Standard (FFRMS) for Hazard Mitigation Assistance (HMA) programs to align with Executive Order 14030-Climate-Related Financial Risk.
+Accordingly, FEMA issued an updated policy on December 7, 2022, to partially implement the Federal Flood Risk Management Standard (FFRMS) for Hazard Mitigation Assistance (HMA) programs to align with Executive Order 14030-Climate-Related Financial Risk

 The updated policy, which supersedes the interim one issued in August 2022, will help ensure communities affected by flood disasters are less vulnerable to the loss of life and property and reduce the impacts of a changing environment.
 It specifically addresses elevating and floodproofing requirements for structures using HMA funding and sets standards for critical actions to make structures, e.g., hospitals, nursing homes, and emergency operations centers (aka EOCs), more resilient.
 It also sets standards for non-critical actions for structures, e.g., homes and businesses, in high-risk flood areas.